Asthma Australia has been monitoring the COVID-19 situation since it began in 2020.

 If using saliva for a COVID-19 self-test, it is recommended not to eat, drink, smoke, brush your teeth, or chew gum for 10-30 minutes (refer to the instructions provided with your test kit for the recommended timing) before collecting your saliva.
 This may produce an incorrect result.

-Contact your local COVID-19 health department if you would like any further testing support.
+Contact your local COVID-19 health department if you would like any further support on COVID testing.

 COVID-19 VACCINES AND ASTHMA

-All Australians over the age of 5 years old are eligible to have a COVID-19 vaccine.
+All Australians aged 5 years or older are eligible to have a free COVID-19 vaccine.
 If you or your child have asthma, you should feel confident to get a COVID-19 vaccine.

 COVID-19 Vaccine Boosters: